Young mum dies after emergency call mocked

 A recording of an emergency service operator mocking a young mother, who died hours after her call was ignored, has sparked outrage in France.

-Naomi Musenga, 22, called Strasbourg's ambulance service complaining of strong stomach pain, and said: "I'll die".
+Naomi Musenga, 22, called Strasbourg's ambulance service with severe stomach pain and said: "I'm going to die".

 "You'll definitely die one day, like everyone else," the worker replied.